Introduction

 Level 1

-• Cat’s Luck: Rerolls are always fantastic.
-Reflex saves are most commonly “Basic Saves” so rerolling can frequently negate a lot of damage.
-You get to use the better of your two rolls, so if you roll worse on the second attempt you won’t accidently turn a Failure into a Critical Failure.
+• Cat’s LuckAPG: Rerolls are always fantastic.
+Reflex saves are frequently “Basic Saves”, so rerolling can frequently negate a lot of damage.
+You get to use the better of your two rolls, so if you roll worse on the second attempt, you won’t accidentally turn a Failure into a Critical Failure.

-• Catfolk Lore: Two skills and a lore skill is normally a decent trade, but Survival is very situational.
+• Catfolk LoreAPG: Two skills and a lore skill is normally a decent trade, but Survival is very situational.

 Level 5

-• Climbing Claws: Admittedly slow, but a climb speed is still a powerful tactical option.
+• Climbing ClawsAPG: Admittedly slow, but a climb speed is still a powerful tactical option, and the normal rules for climbing would still require a Critical Success on an Athletics check to move this fast.

-• Expanded Luck: Rerolls are always great, and now you can reroll any save rather than just Reflex saves.
+• Expanded LuckAPG: Rerolls are always great, and now you can reroll any save rather than just Reflex saves.

-• Springing Leaper: Very situational, and in most cases a climb speed (such as the one from Climbing Claws) or access to flight can solve these problems better.
+• Springing LeaperAPG: Very situational, and in most cases a climb speed (such as the one from Climbing Claws) or access to flight can solve these problems better.

 Level 9

-• Shared Luck: The range to share the effect is really short, and it’s limited to Reflex saves, but it’s still pretty good.
+• Shared Luck (Catfolk)APG: The range to share the effect is really short, and it’s limited to Reflex saves, but it’s still pretty good.
+If you have a mount, a familiar, or some other variety of pet, strongly consider this.

-• Well-Groomed: Too situational.
-Diseases can be easily solved by a number of methods, including the Medicine skill and magical healing.
+• Well-GroomedAPG: Too situational.
+Diseases can be easily solved by a number of methods, including the Medicine skill, magical healing, and antiplagues.

 Level 13

-• Black Cat Curse: If your party includes a spellcaster who enjoys save-or-suck spells, this is a great tactical option.
+• Black Cat CurseAPG: If your party includes a spellcaster who enjoys save-or-suck spells, this is a great tactical option.

 Level 17